skjolber/json-log-filter/impl/core/README.md

  * get hold of field names or text scalar values
  * check if the current string must be limited
  * identify whether the current string is a field value or not.
- * check whether the string is actually reduced when also counting the additonal "..
+ * check whether the string is actually reduced when also counting the additional "..
 30 chars removed" message
  * construct the truncated string

 So it is not really necessary to keep track of level.